Uber Insurance Policy Limits in Texas

 When transporting a passenger (Period 3), these risks can increase significantly, thus increasing the required limit.
 Injuries will require a minimum of one million dollars, while maintaining a liability of $25,000 for property damage in the event of an unfortunate occurrence.

-Rideshare drivers need to make sure they understand all the changes in policies involved when going through each distinct period as requirements vary accordingly between periods 0-3, including deactivating apps before getting behind vehicles used solely for personal purposes right down to taking into account increased costs associated with liable bodily injury and property damage per collision while paying customer is in the car.
+Rideshare drivers need to make sure they understand all the changes in policies involved when going through each distinct period, as requirements vary accordingly between periods 0-3, including deactivating apps before getting behind vehicles used solely for personal purposes, right down to taking into account increased costs associated with liable bodily injury and property damage per collision while the customer is in the car.

 Uninsured/Underinsured Motorist Coverage